Overview

 Dr Newcombe and colleagues want to understand the contribution that vascular injury makes to the outcomes seen after TBI.

 Their study will have two phases.
-In the first, the team will use a database of over 400 patients from CENTER-TBI, a Europe-wide study, already curated and held at the University of Cambridge.
+In the first, the team will use a database of over 400 patients from CENTER-TBI, a Europe-wide study, already held at the University of Cambridge.
 The database contains extensive clinical information on these brain-injured patients, including MRI scans taken early (within three weeks of injury) and late (up to two years after injury).

 The team will analyse the early and late MRI data to understand the consequences of vascular damage as well as damage to the white matter of the brain.
 They will relate the imaging data to patient outcome data and blood tests that indicate how severe brain injury is.